Pratham-Onkar-Singh/Travel-Guide/README.md

 Overview 🌟
 TravelGuide is a dynamic web application designed to inspire and assist travelers in exploring destinations worldwide.
-With its sleek interface and powerful features, users can discover new places, access detailed travel information, and save their favorite destinations for future reference.
+With its sleek interface and powerful features, users can discover new places, access detailed travel information, and save their favorite destinations for future reference.<br>

 Features ✨
 🔍 Search & Discovery
-Location Search: Search any destination globally Current Location: Auto-detect your location for nearby discoveries Real-time Results: Instant information and imagery updates
+Location Search: Search any destination globally Current Location: Auto-detect your location for nearby discoveries Real-time Results: Instant information and imagery updates<br>

 📸 Visual Experience